ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 6. On the right-side panel, click **Create custom image**.

-## View and use your image from volume
+## Viewing and using your custom image
 {: #ifv-image-creation-completed}
 {: ui}